-Ben Darwin is the CEO of Gain Line Analytics and a former Wallaby who invented the theory of Cohesion Analytics.
+Ben Darwin is the CEO of Gain Line Analytics and former Wallaby who invented the theory of Cohesion Analytics.

 Ben’s specialty is Governance including identifying the drivers of success impacting the Portability of Talent, Change Management, Team Culture, Team Building, and Team Cohesion.